PayString/paystring-documentation/docs/getting-started.md

 - [Learn More](#learn-more)
 - [Xpring SDK Integration](#xpring-sdk-integration)

+Your contributions are welcome.
+Check out the [PayID repository on GitHub](https://github.com/payid-org/payid), and note the [Contributing](https://github.com/payid-org/payid/blob/master/CONTRIBUTING.md) guidelines.

 ## Run a PayID Server

 To get started, the first thing to do is set up a PayID server.